-My training was in anthropological linguistics at the University of California-Berkeley.
-There, under the influence of Mary R. Haas, student of Edward Sapir, I developed a lifelong commitment to the documentation of North American Indian languages.
-The ultimate goal of that work is to contribute to the reconstruction of American Indian culture history generally, but the focus of it is the study of the languages of the Great Plains, particularly the Caddoan and Siouan peoples.
-My first field work was in Oklahoma during the late 1960s.
-Then, after living for a decade in the northern Plains region, where I helped develop language retention programs on the Fort Berthold Indian Reservation in North Dakota, I came to Indiana University in 1983 to help found the American Indian Studies Research Institute, which was established to perpetuate studies in American Indian cultures, languages, and history.
+Douglas Parks’ training was in anthropological linguistics at the University of California-Berkeley.
+There, under the influence of Mary R. Haas, student of Edward Sapir, he developed a lifelong commitment to the documentation of North American Indian languages.
+The ultimate goal of his work was to contribute to the reconstruction of American Indian culture history generally, but the focus of it was the study of the languages of the Great Plains, particularly the Caddoan and Siouan peoples.
+His first field work was in Oklahoma during the late 1960s.
+Then, after living for a decade in the northern Plains region, where he helped develop language retention programs on the Fort Berthold Indian Reservation in North Dakota, Parks came to Indiana University in 1983 to help found the American Indian Studies Research Institute, which was established to perpetuate studies in American Indian cultures, languages, and history.

-A large part of my career has been devoted to the documentation of two Northern Caddoan languages, both endangered and spoken now by only a small number of elders: Pawnee (located in Oklahoma) and Arikara (located in North Dakota).
-This documentary work, which has extended over thirty years, is culminating in dictionaries, collections of native language texts, and grammars of these languages.
+A large part of his career was devoted to the documentation of two Northern Caddoan languages, both endangered and spoken now by only a small number of elders: Pawnee (located in Oklahoma) and Arikara (located in North Dakota).
+This documentary work, which extended over thirty years, culminated in dictionaries, collections of native language texts, and grammars of these languages.

-In an ongoing collaboration with Raymond J. DeMallie, I am studying the dialectal diversity of the Sioux, Assiniboine, and Stoney peoples on numerous reservations throughout the Northern Plains.
+In an ongoing collaboration with Raymond J. DeMallie, Parks studied the dialectal diversity of the Sioux, Assiniboine, and Stoney peoples on numerous reservations throughout the Northern Plains.
 An important part of that project is a documentary study of the Assiniboine language, itself dialectally diverse, that will ultimately result in linguistic reference works.
-A related project that I have undertaken is the compilation of a dictionary of Yanktonai, a Sioux dialect that has never been adequately documented.
+A related project that he undertook is the compilation of a dictionary of Yanktonai, a Sioux dialect that has never been adequately documented.

-An outgrowth of these documentary efforts has been my work with language retention and maintenance programs.
-In North Dakota, beginning in 1975, I helped establish programs for teaching three languages, Arikara, Mandan, and Hidatsa.
-My own work has focused on Arikara, which is currently being taught in the White Shield School (Fort Berthold Reservation).
-Currently, I am working with a team to revise older language curricula and develop new teaching materials in multimedia format for students at both the elementary and secondary levels.
-We are also collaborating with the Pawnee tribe to develop similar materials for teaching Pawnee
+An outgrowth of these documentary efforts was his work with language retention and maintenance programs.
+In North Dakota, beginning in 1975, he helped establish programs for teaching three languages, Arikara, Mandan, and Hidatsa.
+His own work focused on Arikara, which is currently being taught in the White Shield School (Fort Berthold Reservation).
+He worked with a team to revise older language curricula and develop new teaching materials in multimedia format for students at both the elementary and secondary levels.
+He also collaborated with the Pawnee tribe to develop similar materials for teaching Pawnee.

-Finally, a fundamental part of my study of endangered languages and North American culture history is the recording, editing, and translating of native language texts, both those recorded from contemporary raconteurs and those in documentary collections of stories compiled earlier in the century.
+A fundamental part of Parks’ study of endangered languages and North American culture history was the recording, editing, and translating of native language texts, both those recorded from contemporary raconteurs and those in documentary collections of stories compiled in the early twentieth century.
 Oral narratives are important historical and cultural sources as well as literary documents, and they provide an essential native voice in the study of the American Indian.
-To date this work in textual translation and redaction has resulted in an edition of Arikara narratives that I myself recorded and an edition of narratives recorded at the turn of the century from a Skiri Pawnee religious leader.
+Parks’ work in textual translation and redaction resulted in an edition of Arikara narratives that he himself recorded and an edition of narratives recorded at the turn of the century from a Skiri Pawnee religious leader.